FacuM/shellscripts/README.md

 #### qbp

-Quikly process a conflictive cherry-pick, skipping empty commits and workarounding some git issues.
+Quickly process a conflictive cherry-pick, skipping empty commits and workarounding some git issues.

 #### qbr